epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 <iframe src="{{ site.baseurl }}/results/ratio_movie_figure_1880_2024.html" width="100%" height="500" frameborder="0"></iframe>

-### <span id="could-it-be-about-money">Could it be about the money ?</span>
+### <span id="could-it-be-about-money">Revenue Trends of Non-Original Movies</span>

 When my little brother and I looked at the number of non-original movies being released, the graph didn’t seem all that surprising.
 Sure, the absolute number of sequels, adaptations, and remakes is rising, but in terms of percentage?
 It’s still just a small slice of the total films released each year.
 So far, not too worrying.

 But then we turned to the box office revenue, and that’s where things got interesting.
 My brother and I couldn’t help but notice how dramatically non-original movies, particularly sequels, have grown in financial success over the years.
 Starting in the 1980s, when big blockbuster franchises were just taking off, the box office revenue of sequels began climbing sharply.
 By the 2000s, these movies were contributing a huge portion of total box office earnings, consistently outperforming other non-original categories like book adaptations, comic adaptations, and remakes.
 “Look !
 That’s why we all know about superhero movies and *Harry Potter*.”
 He wasn’t wrong.
 Book adaptations have had a steady influence on the box office for decades, with a noticeable peak in the early 2000s, thanks to major literary franchises like *Harry Potter* and *The Lord of the Rings*.
 “And don’t forget the *Avengers*,” he added excitedly.
 Comic adaptations are a more recent phenomenon, showing a sharp surge after 2000, propelled by the explosion of superhero blockbusters.
 As for remakes, well, they’ve had their moments, but they’ve generally played a smaller, more stable role in the industry.
 “Guess remakes aren’t as cool,” my brother quipped.

 What we both found fascinating was the cumulative box office revenue of all non-original movies combined.
 The graph revealed an unmistakable trend: as sequels rose to dominance, they pulled up the entire category of non-original films with them.
 By 2020, these movies represented a significant share of total box office revenue.
 “Wow, studios must really love sequels,” my brother said.
 He’s right, of course.
 The data shows that reusing and extending existing intellectual properties isn’t just a trend, it’s a cornerstone of the industry.

 <!-- Iframe selector section -->
 <section id="iframe-section">